octue/octue-sdk-python/docs/source/logging.rst

 Colourised services
 -------------------
-Another advantage to using the Octue log handler is that each Octue service is coloured according to its position in the tree, making it much easier to read log messages from multiple levels of children.
+Another advantage to using the Octue log handler is that each Twined service is coloured according to its position in the tree, making it much easier to read log messages from multiple levels of children.

 .. image:: images/coloured_logs.png